Simple Machines — How Do Wheels Work?

 The wheel and axle are one of the six classical simple machines defined by Renaissance scientists, which also includes the lever, the pulley, the wedge, the inclined plane and the screw.

-Before you read this article which becomes a bit technical, it would be helpful to read another related hub which explains the basics of mechanics.
+Before you read this explanation which becomes a bit technical, it would be helpful to read another related article which explains the basics of mechanics.

 The History of the Wheel